 At the end of the day, no matter how much you care about an evidence-based approach to running, coaching, and training, and no matter how much time you spend informing yourself and keeping up to date with the latest research, some portion of what you do will still be informed by personal and professional experience, guesswork and experimentation.

 Research is important, but it’s just one source of information, with limits to its scope–particularly as concerns running form.
 I hope what I write will be useful to you when you find yourself dealing with questions research currently provides no answers for.

-Meanwhile, if you’re interested in research involving the Feldenkrais Method (albeit not with runners) you’ll find a research bibliography here.
+Meanwhile, if you’re interested in research involving the Feldenkrais Method (albeit not with runners) you’ll find research including a couple of meta-analyses here.

 Won’t runners who try to do what you say just end up injured?